grannycart/subworld-shortstory1/rough-draft_from-typed-version.md

 Owen half-stood and flipped the big power switches to the diesel engines.
 The bass rumble that had pervaded their environment for long hours sputtered and faded away leaving on the faint background hum of the electric motors, now driven by the huge banks of batteries buried deep in the belly of the *Prospect*.
 Percy knew the humming electric motors would soon seem plenty loud enough to be terrifying, but in the wake of the diesel rumble so recently extinguished they seemed like a blessed and sacred silent penance.

-"Open the main ballast valved.
+"Open the main ballast valves.
 Bastian, give us a couple of degrees down on the dive planes.
 Owen, slow us to three knots."

 Hemi stepped to Bastian's left where the tank trim control panel was mounted to the wall.
 The switches that controlled the main ballast valves were large recessed switches set in the lower right quarter of the tank trim control panel among dozens of other switches that controlled valves to less critical tanks and other elements of the boat's buoyancy system.
 Hemi' hand was large enough that by splaying two of his thick brown fingers he could operate the two switches simultaneously.
 As he propped them up a loud electro-magnetic clank echoed through the steel hull into the control room.
 This was followed by a much louder hiss of hair as the gas that had held them aloft at the surface of the ocean escaped up into the atmosphere above.